 According to the Santa Cruz County Office of Education, close to 40,500 students are enrolled in Santa Cruz County schools.
 Overall, the number of students in Santa Cruz County that are performing at an adequate level in the English Language Arts is 40-50%.
 In math, that number is 34% (measure using grade-dependent standards set by the state).
 Currently, 54.5% of students graduating from high schools in Santa Cruz County meet the requirements to attend a UC/CSU, which is higher than the state average of 45.5%.

-To determine the district of a given property:
+The Official Way to determine the district of a given property:

 - Visit http://electiondatalookup.co.santa-cruz.ca.us